Catching a Bass with a Drop Shot: What Lures Do You Need?

 Best Drop Shot Baits for Bass

-Two types of bass lures are applicable for drop shooting: soft plastic fish type and soft plastic worm type.
+Two types of bass lures are applicable for drop shooting: soft plastic fish and worm types.
 Pick something that mimics the natural prey because bass will easily be lured to eat something they want.

 The Roboworm Straight Tail Worm, Strike King Rage Tail Craw, and Yamamoto Senko Baits are some of the best drop shot baits for bass.
 The four-inch worm from Roboworm is the best choice to target smallmouth bass.
 An action-packed Strike King Rage Tail Craw is known to create water vibrations and turbulence.